How do you rebrand Papa John's when the problem is Papa John?

 On Wednesday, the pizza chain accepted the founder's resignation as chairman of the board after he admitted to using the n-word on a conference call.
 He issued an apology for using the "inappropriate and hurtful language."

+"Racism and any insensitive language, no matter what the context simply cannot -- and will not -- be tolerated at any level of our company," the letter said.

+The company will take steps to "rebuild trust from the inside-out," and intends to hire an independent expert to audit the company's policies on diversity.

-It was the second in most recent months of debacles for the company and Schnatter.
+Schnatter's comment was the most recent of debacles for the company and its founder.
 He was forced to step down as CEO in December 2017 after he blamed slumping sales on the NFL's handling of kneeling players during the National Anthem.

 In response, Papa John's (PZZA) marketing firm, Laundry Service, and PR firm, Olson Engage have both cut ties with the pizza chain.
 The former declined to comment.